 Erected 2010 by the Mississippi Blues Trail.
 (Marker Number 106.)

 Location.
 33° 10.652′ N, 90° 29.334′ W. Marker is in Belzoni, Mississippi, in Humphreys County.
-Marker is at the intersection of South Hayden Street and East Jackson Street, on the right when traveling north on South Hayden Street.
-Touch for map.
+Marker is at the intersection of South Hayden Touch for map.
 Marker is at or near this postal address: 102East Jackson Street, Belzoni MS 39038, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles Denise LaSalle (about 600 feet away, measured in a direct line); The Reverend George Lee (approx. 0.4 miles away); Steamboat Natchez (approx. 1.2 miles away); Pinetop Perkins (approx. 1Ĺ miles away); Jaketown Site (approx. 4.1 miles away); Hank Cochran (approx. 7.7 miles away); Little Milton Campbell (approx. 13.6 miles away); Inverness (approx. 13.6 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
+Denise LaSalle (about 600 feet away, measured in a direct line); The Reverend George Lee (approx. 0.4 miles away); Steamboat Natchez (approx. 1.2 miles away); Pinetop Perkins (approx. 1Ĺ miles away); Jaketown Site (approx. 4.1 miles away); Hank Cochran (approx. 7.7 miles away); Little Milton Campbell (approx. 13.6 miles away); Inverness (approx. 13.6 miles away).
 Touch for a list and map of all markers in Belzoni.

 Credits.
-This page was last revised on July 28, 2016.
-This page originally submitted on September 18, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 324 times since then and 11 times this year.
+This page was last revised on October 2, 2020.
+It was originally submitted on September 18, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 361 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on September 18, 2014, by Mark Hilton of Montgomery, Alabama.
 6. submitted on July 27, 2016, by Cleo Robertson of Fort Lauderdale, Florida. • Bernard Fisher was the editor who published this page.